Determination of ex vivo chemical and in vivo biological antioxidant activities of clary sage essential oil

 Abstract

-Several studies have shown that clary sage (Salvia sclarea) oils or extracts can prevent and treat several health conditions.
-Clary sage oil was tested for antioxidant and anti-cancer effects on HCAM cell line development and integrity.
-GC-Mass. examined SAGE oil chemical components The oil's free radical-scavenging ability was tested using DPPH.
-Sage oil's biological influence on cancer cell formation and progression was examined by measuring antioxidant indicators SOD and CAT at different time intervals.
-The oil’s antiproliferative capacity on cancer cells (toxicology test) was also assessed on HCAM by using the method of MTT viability test.
-According to the results of the GS-MS analysis, the procedure was successfully yielded 100% total identification of the chemical composition of Clary sage oil, of those are Gamma-terpinene (17.847%), heptane (16.759%), D-Limonene (12.654%), isopropyl myristate (10.179%), and linalool (8.189%).
-The examined antioxidant activity showed increase in the level of catalase enzyme at 1.5h followed by complete reduction at 72h post treatment.
+Several studies have emphasized the substantial medicinal properties of clary sage (scientifically: Salvia sclarea) oils or extracts in preventing and treating a wide variety of health issues and disorders.
+GC-Mass investigated the chemical components of sage oil.
+Examining the free radicals scavenging potency of the oil was performed via assay of DPPH, for the biological effect of sage oil on the development and progression of cancer cells.
+The oil’s antiproliferative capacity on cancer cells (toxicology test) was assessed on the hepatocellular carcinoma (HCAM) cell line using the MTT viability test.
+According to the results of the GS-MS analysis, the procedure successfully yielded 100% total identification of the chemical composition of Clary sage oil, of those are Gamma-terpinene (17.847%), heptane (16.759%), D-Limonene (12.654%), isopropyl myristate (10.179%), and linalool (8.189%).
+The examined antioxidant activity showed an increase in the level of catalase enzyme at 1.5h followed by complete reduction at 72h post-treatment.
 SOD was also reduced significantly after 72 h incubation and was not observed to be affected by exposure to oil.
-The oil showed cytotoxic activity (IC50=17.32µg/ml) compared to control, and HCAM cell line genomic DNA integrity was degraded on gel.
-These data suggest Clary sage oil may be an antioxidant and anti-cancer agent.
-This study emphasizes the relevance of shorter sage oil exposure intervals for optimal pathophysiological signals against hepatocellular carcinoma progression.
+The cytotoxic activity of the oil was evident at (IC50=17.32µg/ml) when compared to the control, and the genomic DNA integrity of the HCAM cell line was degraded as presented on a gel.
+These findings indicate the potential use of Clary sage oil as an antioxidant and anti-cancer agent.
+The current investigation highlights the importance of setting up shorter exposure intervals with the sage oil to achieve the best findings concerning the pathophysiological cues against hepatocellular carcinoma progression.

 Keywords